Projection Theorems and Estimating Equations for Power-Law Models: Introduction

 Rest of the paper is organized as follows.
 In Section \ref{1sec:the_general_form_of_the_alpha_families}, we first generalize the power-law families to the continuous case and show that the Student and Cauchy distributions belong to this class.
-In Section \ref{1sec:estimating_equation_for_the_general_family}, we establish the projection theorems for the general power-law families.
-In Section {\ref{1sec:generalized_estimation_on_student_t_and_cauchy}}, we apply the projection theorems to the Student and Cauchy distributions to find generalized estimators for their parameters.
-In Section \ref{1sec:Projection_theorems_sufficiency_principle}, we study the projection theorems by a generalized notion of the principle of sufficiency.
+We also introduce the notion of regularity to these power-law families and establish the relationship among them in this section.
+In Section \ref{1sec:estimating_equation_for_the_general_family}, we establish projection theorems for the general power-law families.
+In Section {\ref{1sec:generalized_estimation_on_student_t_and_cauchy}}, we apply projection theorems to Student and Cauchy distributions to find generalized estimators for their parameters.
+We also perform some simulations to analyze the efficacy of such estimators.
 We end the paper with a summary and concluding remarks in Section \ref{1sec:summary_remarks}.
-In Appendix \ref{1sec:the_projection_geometry_of_density_power_divergence}, we establish the projection theorem of the $B_\alpha$-divergence using elementary tools.
-In Appendix \ref{1sec:proofs}, we provide the proofs of the stated results.
-In Appendix \ref{1sec:counterexample}, we provide counterexamples for the cases where our main results do not extend to.
+In the Appendix, we establish projection theorem of $B_\alpha$-divergence in the discrete case using elementary tools and identify the parametric family associated with this divergence.